 [Note: Note that the method of implementation of this option, but not its intended primary effect, differ from some earlier versions of latexmk.
 Latexmk first uses xelatex to make an .xdv file, and does all the extra runs needed (including those of bibtex, etc).
 Only after that does it make the pdf file from the .xdv file, using xdvipdfmx.
-See the documentation for the -pdfxe for why this is done.]
+This procedure can result in considerable savings in run time, since the xdv-to-pdf conversion is quite time-consuming when large graphics files are used in the document.]